IDMNYU/audiolab/docs/serge.md

 4. Gain knob

 *Notes:*
-- The use of LEDs and light-depending resistors to control resistance in analog audio circuits was (and remains) a popular technique for amplitude-based effects such as tremolo effects and compressors, due to their non-linear (and slightly slewed) response that gives the effect a more natural character.
-The Buchla Lowpass Gate circuit on R*\S panel V uses vactrols in a similar way.
+- The use of LEDs and photocells to control resistance in analog audio circuits was (and remains) a popular technique for amplitude-based effects such as tremolo effects and compressors, due to their non-linear (and slightly slewed) response that gives the effect a more natural character.
+The Buchla Lowpass Gate circuit on R*\S Panel V uses vactrols in a similar way.

 #### Odds